kubernetes-sigs/kjob/docs/commands/kjobctl_create/kjobctl_create_slurm.md

     <tr>
         <td></td>
         <td style="line-height: 130%; word-wrap: break-word;">
-            <p>Specify containers for which limits and volumes will be applied.</p>
+            <p>Specify containers for which limits and volumes will be applied.
+By default, all containers are included.</p>
         </td>
     </tr>
     </tbody>